Lord0fThisWorld/Pink-Pong/README.md

 ![Welcome Screen](Screenshots/Game1.png)
 ## playability
 Not really, you would be bored very quickly playing this game.
-My intention was to practice coding .NET apps but in a way that gives satistfaction and enables to publish it on github so I cen recieve some tips and guidance from more experienced users
+My intention was to practice coding .NET apps but in a way that gives satistfaction and allows to publish it on github so I cen recieve some tips and guidance from more experienced users

 ![Welcome Screen](Screenshots/Game2.png)
 ## Is it ready?